SEO Migration 2025: The Complete Guide

 Consider Opportunities and Risks

-Because website migrations are complex and feature many different variables and moving parts, there’s a lot that can potentially go wrong.
+Because website migrations are complex and feature many different variables and moving parts, a lot can go wrong.
 If you fail to proactively address these risks, you’ll inevitably encounter them without a plan to mitigate them.

 From lost traffic to a drop in rankings or revenue, the list of potential hazards is virtually endless.

 This goes to show that SEO is anything but dead.
-As a matter of fact, in the wake of Google’s Helpful Content Update and Chrome’s cookie-less future, SEO is more important than ever.
+As a matter of fact, SEO is more important than ever even with the rise of AI Overviews and other advanced SERP features.

-Because a site migration is complex, you have a chance to address other site issues—including SEO detractors—that you’ve put off for far too long.
+Because a site migration is complex, you have a chance to address other site issues that you’ve put off for far too long.

-More often than not, companies find an SEO site migration to be the perfect opportunity to fix legacy issues.
+More often than not, an SEO site migration is the perfect opportunity to fix legacy issues.
 This work could involve updating URL structures, correcting old redirects, consolidating subdomains, and more.

 Set Clear Objectives and Goals